Surveys: Assessing Plots and Property

 Another issue with this species is that the requisite emergence survey involves suitably qualified ecologists sitting about at dawn and dusk with bat detectors.
 Not surprisingly, this can quickly become an expensive exercise.

 If your site rests on land where the presence of archaeological remains is suspected (often identified in the council’s Local Plan), a report will be required alongside your planning application to address what might be there and any effect your build may have on it.

 If impact is suspected, then a watching brief might be needed, whereby the excavations are monitored and anything of archaeological interest recorded.
 Consultant archaeologists are the right people for this job.

 Occasionally you might need to produce a transport statement.
-This could be to justify the creation of an access in a location with poor visibility or some other safety issue, or to address a situation such as a lack of car parking in a location where local policy require it.
+This could be to justify the creation of an access in a location with poor visibility or some other safety issue or to address a situation such as a lack of car parking in a location where local policy requires it.
 There are dedicated highways engineers who can undertake this work.